Petr-Kovalev/punched-cards-mnist-poc/README.md

-### 'Punched cards' proof of concept
+### 'Punched cards' proof of concept for QMNIST

 *Object recognition by random binary data lookup: proof of concept*

-Performing single-shot QMNIST digits recognition by lookup over the most different input bit sets of the training data.
+Performing single-shot QMNIST digits recognition by lookup over the most different input bit sets of the training data

 Program output:
 ```